BAllanach/softsusy/README.md

 785, arXiv:1109.3735](https://arxiv.org/abs/1109.3735)

-If you use the three-loop RGEs or two-loop threshold corrections, please cite A and
+If you use the three-loop RGEs or two-loop threshold corrections, please cite 1 and

 > 5. [B.C.
 Allanach, A. Bednyakov and R. Ruiz de Autri, arXiv:1407.6130](https://arxiv.org/abs/1407.6130)

-If you use the two-loop SUSY QCD corrections to squark and gluino pole masses, please cite A and
+If you use the two-loop SUSY QCD corrections to squark and gluino pole masses, please cite 1 and

 > 6. B.C.
 Allanach, Stephen P. Martin, David G. Robertson and Roberto Ruiz de Austri, arXiv:1601.06657.

-SOFTSUSY-specific input for SUSY Les Houches Accord input files
+## SOFTSUSY-specific input for SUSY Les Houches Accord input files

 ```bash
 Block SOFTSUSY           # SOFTSUSY specific inputs
   1   <TOLERANCE>        # desired fractional accuracy in output